hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 ## Features
 - **Authenticate with Alfresco SOAP API**
 - **Query nodes, fetch children, and navigate the repository**
-- **Download and retrieve file content** using WSDL-compliant SOAP operations with automatic authentication
+- **Download and retrieve file content** using Alfresco's hybrid SOAP+HTTP approach with proper authentication
 - **TypeScript types** for StoreRef, NodeRef, ContentData, and more
 - **No hardcoded nodeRefs or credentials**—fully configurable
 - **Consistent, normalized return values** for all methods (always arrays/objects, never SOAP-wrapped responses)
 - **Navigate the full Alfresco folder structure**: `getChildren` works for any nodeRef, not just Company Home
 - **WSDL-compliant SOAP methods**: Uses Alfresco's official SOAP operations exactly as specified in the WSDL
-- **Robust content retrieval**: Uses SOAP ContentService.read to get download URLs, then fetches content with multiple authentication methods
+- **Hybrid content retrieval**: Uses SOAP ContentService.read to get download URLs, then fetches content via Alfresco's download servlet with SOAP session authentication
 - **Automatic nodeRef normalization**: All nodeRefs are parsed and passed to the Alfresco SOAP API in the correct `{ scheme, address, uuid }` format
 - **Consistent architecture**: ContentService follows the same patterns as RepositoryService for maintainability